raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 <a name="pi4"></a>
 ## Raspberry Pi 4

-The Raspberry Pi 4 currently requires non-default firmware to enable USB mass storage boot: see the [USB mass storage boot](../bcm2711_bootloader_config.md#usbmassstorageboot) section of the Bootloader Configuration page for more information.
+The Raspberry Pi 4 currently requires non-default firmware to enable USB mass storage boot: see the [USB mass storage boot](../bcm2711_bootloader_config.md#usbmassstorageboot) section of the Pi 4 Bootloader Configuration page for more information.